Trombov/FutureNNAimbot/README.md

 After this, repeat the steps as shown above.

-**New vide on how to training step by step:** https://youtu.be/NhTlDnXeLC8
+**New video on how to train step by step:** https://youtu.be/NhTlDnXeLC8

 **Video on how to training:** https://youtu.be/B2G-3stYPPI